TeamAmaze/AmazeFileManager/README.md

 Translators
 ----
 Want to help translate Amaze to your language?
 Head over to [this link](https://www.transifex.com/amaze/amaze-file-manager-1/).
+_Maintainer required!_

 Vendors/Developers
 ----